Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 What Is a Chuck Steak?

-Chuck steak is a tough cut that is frequently baked at high temperatures to ensure that it cooks quickly and stays moist.
-The steak is usually 1 inch thick, with a rich flavor and moderate fat content.
-A healthy serving of steak is about 3 ounces, whereas chuck steaks are frequently served at weights of 8 ounces and up.
+Chuck steak is a tough cut frequently baked at high temperatures to ensure that it cooks quickly and stays moist.
+However, it can also be slow-cooked - braised or stewed, to help break down the tough fibers and make the meat tender and flavorful.
+This steak is usually a rectangular 1-inch or 2.5cm thick cut with a rich flavor and moderate fat content.

 Nutrition

-This section of the article discusses the nutritional profile of cooked and grilled chuck steak (Beef, chuck eye steak, boneless, separable lean and fat, trimmed to 0" fat, all grades, cooked, grilled).
+This article, including the infographics below, will focus on the nutritional profile of a 100g serving of grilled boneless chuck eye steak with separable lean and fat, trimmed to 0" fat, all grades.

 Calories per 100g

-A 100g serving of chuck steak contains 277 calories.
+Chuck steak is a high-calorie food, with a 100g serving of chuck steak containing 277 calories.

 Calories per serving

-The chuck steak is consumed in amounts greater than 100 grams.
-The serving size of this food is one steak (382 g).
-This quantity provides 867 calories.
+The chuck steak is often consumed in amounts greater than 100 grams.
+One full chuck steak (308g) provides 644 calories, while 3oz (85g) of this meat contains 178 calories.

 Comparison

-You can compare the calorie values of chuck steak and other types of steak in the table shown below.
+You can find the comparison of the caloric values of chuck steak and other steak types in the table below.

 Burning estimates